Toyota 2AZ-FE – Everything You Need To Know

 Toyota introduced the 2AZ-FE engine in 2000 as a modern-day replacement for its rather antique 2.2-liter 5S-FE engine, which had been in production since 1980.

 The replacement 2.4-liter inline-four 2AZ-FE is part of the AZ engine family and is remarkably similar to the 2.0L 1AZ but features a more substantial displacement of 2,362cc.

-Toyota produced the 2AZ-FE for twelve years, up until 2012, while only undergoing slight modifications during this period.
+Toyota produced the 2AZ-FE for twelve years, up until 2012, while only undergoing slight modifications.

-Given its small, lightweight, efficient, and economic benefits, it was the perfect fit for the Toyota and Scion family’s smaller car and crossover ranges.
+Its small, lightweight, efficient, and economic benefits perfectly fit the Toyota and Scion family’s smaller car and crossover ranges.

-Although there are numerous positives with this engine, some 2AZ-FE’s suffer from fundamental flaws, which we’ll be taking an in-depth look at in this guide.
+Although this engine has numerous positives, some 2AZ-FEs suffer from fundamental flaws, which we’ll be taking an in-depth look at in this guide.

-Despite its issues, Toyota produced over 3.5 million Camry’s alone using the 2AZ-FE engine, and it also went on to feature in many additional Toyota’s and Scions throughout production.
+Despite its issues, Toyota produced over 3.5 million Camry’s using the 2AZ-FE engine alone.
+It also featured in many additional Toyota and Scions throughout production.

-In this guide, we’ll be exploring everything you could need to know about the 2AZ-FE engine.
+This guide will explore everything you need to know about the 2AZ-FE engine.

 Whether you’re looking to buy, lucky enough to have your hands on one, considering an engine swap, or planning to unleash its tuning potential, we’ve covered it all.